 Technology and Society: Rewards and Challenges

-My purpose for writing this book stemmed from a perceived need to remove certain myths about technology particularly in the context of its accelerating development.
-Some of the most popular remarks are that technology is taken away our jobs it has reached a level of convenience where it should be stopped or it presents a real danger for the future of humanity.
-While part of those concerns may be legitimate, the big picture is often missed leading to three stratification in our society: the indifferentists, the antagonists and the protagonists.
-According to 2014 survey 51% of Canadian feel that they need modern technology.
-South of the border 54% of American are optimistic about the coming technological changes.
-A deeper examination of the position taken can be explained by either a lack of information or deep rooted beliefs, education or any combination thereof in spite of the abundant information available on the subject matter.
+My purpose for writing this book came from a perceived need to remove certain myths about technology particularly in the context of its accelerating development.
+Some of the most popular remarks are that technology is taking jobs away or that technology has reached a level of convenience where it should be stopped or it presents a real danger for the future of humanity.
+While part of these concerns may be legitimate, the big picture is often missed that is the creation of three levels of stratification in our society: the indifferentists, the antagonists and the protagonists.
+According to a 2014 survey, 51% of Canadians feel that they need modern technology.
+In the United States, 54% of Americans are optimistic about the coming technological changes.
+A deeper examination of the position taken can be explained by either a lack of information or deep-rooted beliefs, education or any combination thereof.
+All these issues are addressed in the book.

 Beliefs affect choices, which in turn affect action, one may choose to ignore the impact of technology or be predisposed to it.
 Those who adopt the former position will have robbed themselves of the opportunities that the evolution of technology will bring forward as never before.
 Those choosing the latter position, will be more informed of the benefits and potential risks ahead but also will participate in this new development.
 At the beginning of the book I have compared the resilience of our fellow humans with that of a stubborn boxer whose efforts are only encouraged by each knockdown.